mcsrainbow/mcsrainbow.github.io/content/posts/2022/0101-1458-pomodoro/index.en.md

 ---
-title: "Notes from reading 'Pomodoro Technique Illustrated'"
+title: "Notes from 'Pomodoro Technique Illustrated'"
 date: 2022-01-01T14:58:41+08:00
 author: "Dong Guo | Damon"
 description: "The Pomodoro Technique is designed to maintain focus and prevent burnout."